Stat Priority

 - Spirit

-Item level is king in Fellowship as main stat has the greatest effect on your damage, healing and survivability.
+While Item level is very important in Fellowship as main stat has the greatest effect on your damage, healing and survivability, tempering lower Item level pieces and swapping them later can give you an advantage short term.

 Haste lowers your cooldowns, GCDs and makes your casts shorter.
 In essence, you cast more and generate more runes.

-Spirit decreases the cooldown of your ultimate and gives you a chance to refund spells and generate runes.
+Spirit decreases the cooldown of your ultimate and gives you a chance to refund mana and generate extra runes.

 Critical Strike has the chance to double the effectiveness of our damage and healing which is already decently strong, however it also interacts with Rune Of Renewal healing and Rune generation.